resources by type

 STEM

-Long O: Letters Phonics Games and Activities - MCQS Game
+Long U: Letters Phonics Games and Activities - Soccer Shootout

-Long O: Letters Phonics Games and Activities - MCQS Game
+Long U: Letters Phonics Games and Activities - Soccer Shootout

 ELA, Language Development, ESL, Resources for Teachers, Vocabulary, Phonics, Pre-Reading, Spelling, Kindergarten, Preschool, Grade 1, Teacher Tools, Games, Activities

-Long O: MCQS Game Note: This download is in PowerPoint show mode to protect the rights of the image creator(s), and is thus UNEDITABLE.
-Playing the Game The arrow in the bottom right will allow you to navigate through the game.
-There will be picture prompts and question prompts.
-Click on the correct answer.
-Correct answers will flash, incorrect answers will dim.
-Picture prompts will flash quickly to provide extra difficulty.
-About the Game This game provides a colorful and entertaining way to practice long O key words.
-Each page looks completely different and gives a different number of choices.
-There are question prompts and picture prompts to provide different challenges to your students.
-With at least three words on the screen at any time, there is the possibility of practicing words with all of your students.
-Words: rope, rose, nose, mole, hole, home, window, goat, boat, coat, arrow, pillow, cone, phone, road, soap, snow.
-Picture style:clipart Includes basic sound effects for increased entertainment.
+Long U: Soccer Shootout Note: This download is in PowerPoint show mode to protect the rights of the image creator(s), and is thus UNEDITABLE.
+Playing the Game After the front screen the game begins.
+There will be four words on the screen and a picture will appear.
+Click on the ball next to the correct word for the picture.
+Numbers are on the ball in case students are unable to touch it themselves.
+There are four animations.
+One for the correct word (a goal) and three more if the incorrect word is chosen.
+After a correct answer a next button will appear, incorrect answers will offer a back button to try again.
+Upon returning to the question screen, words already selected will have the number on the ball removed.
+About the Game If you want to find a fun way to practice key long U phonics words with your kids, this game is going to be perfect.
+Four key words will be on the screen during the question giving time to practice reading with the class.
+Select the right word for the picture and see if you can score a goal!
+16 Rounds.
+Practice Long U Words: music, cube, huge, rescue, ruby, tulip, student, tube, flute, fruit, juice, tooth, soup, moon, glue, tissue.
+Includes sound effects for added entertainment.
 Helps to Build Letter recognition – Identifying letters in different fonts or contexts.
 Letter-sound association – Connecting letters to its sounds.
 Vocabulary building – Introducing words that start with each letter.
 Phonemic awareness – Listening for letter sounds in words, rhyming, or segmenting sounds.
 FULL CATALOG OF DOWNLOAD LINKS HERE Letter PPT Game Links: Letter A Hidden Pictures 1 MemWord Hidden Pictures 2 Hidden Pictures 3 The Short Question Riddle Time Review Games Follow the Vocab Letter B Letter C Letter D Letter E Hidden Pictures 1 The Grand Circle 8 Pictures 1 Clue Behind the Garage Doors Outside the Submarine Two Review Games Say What You See Quiz Game Letter F Letter G Letter H Letter I Hidden Pictures 1 MemWord Three Review Games Three Quiz Show Style Games Find the Ball Bowling Four Mini Games Outside the Train Window Letter J Letter K Letter L Letter M Letter N Letter O Hidden Pictures 1 MemWord Yes or No Game Six Pictures Game Hidden Pictures 2 6 Stars One Question MCQS Game The Grid Letter P Letter Q Letter R Letter S Letter T Letter U Letter V Letter W Letter X Letter Y Letter Z Overview These interactive PowerPoint games make early phonics practice fun and engaging for young learners.
 With a mix of exciting activities, kids stay motivated while strengthening key phonetic patterns.
 Each game offers plenty of opportunities for participation—whether playing in teams, one-on-one, or independently.
 The variety of game styles, from disappearing squares to timed challenges, ensures that every student can learn in a way that works best for them.
 Bright visuals, sound effects, and gradually increasing difficulty keep students engaged and support different skill levels.
 Teachers have full control over the pacing and difficulty, making it easy to adjust the experience based on their students' needs.
 Whether guessing hidden images, recalling sequences, or solving riddles, each activity reinforces phonics in a fun, interactive way.
 These games turn traditional phonics drills into an exciting, hands-on learning adventure, building confidence and essential literacy skills in young learners.
 For More Like This For similar downloads and other frees, do check out Cored Group on TeachSimple.

 Author Cored Education